 An inactive device is a device that has not sent or received data over the last 30 minutes.

 Yes.
 Click Assets at the top of the page and then click Devices in the left pane.
 In the upper right corner of the page, click the command menu and then click CSV.
 A CSV file downloads, which contains each device's name, MAC address, IP address, discovery time, and description (if available).

-For more information, see Change a device role.
+For more information, see Device roles.

 No, this option only provides an opportunity to manually classify which role the device plays on your network.